 All misbehaviour or disciplinary incidents will be dealt with as soon as practicable.
-If an incident occurs shortly before the end of a term or half term, it may not be possible to deal with it until the start of term or half term.
-If a pupil who has been involved in, or is suspected to have been involved in a misbehaviour or disciplinary incident and is due to participate in a school trip or other activity during the intervening holiday, such pupil may be subject to such sanctions during that school trip or other activity as the College seems appropriate in the circumstances, or may be prohibited from participating in such school trip or activity regardless of the fact that the investigation many not have concluded.
+If an incident occurs or the College becomes aware of a matter in the 72 hours before the end of a term or half term or at any time during any school trip, it may not be possible to deal with it until the start of term or half term or, in the case of a school trip, the return of that school trip.
+If a pupil who has been involved in, or is suspected to have been involved in a misbehaviour or disciplinary incident and is due to participate in a school trip or other activity during the intervening holiday, such pupil may be subject to such sanctions during that school trip or other activity as the College seems appropriate in the circumstances, or may be prohibited from participating in or continuing to participate in such school trip or activity regardless of the fact that the investigation many not have concluded.